ABOUT AFRICA YOGA PROJECT

 Our growth since 2007 has been extraordinary.
-Over 5,000 people participate in more than 250 community yoga classes weekly in 80 locations.
-More than 52 young people, trained as teachers by Baron Baptiste, are earning a living wage by teaching yoga to people who otherwise would not have the opportunity.
+Over 6,000 people participate in more than 350 community yoga classes weekly in 80 locations.
+More than 98 young people, trained as teachers, are earning a living wage by teaching yoga to people who otherwise would not have the opportunity.

 And all over the world, people like you are getting involved, ready to lead the change in their own communities.
 Join us!

 Jasper demonstrates Vrischika, a Sanskrit word, means ‘scorpion’.
 His core strength, breath and gaze allow him to float into this pose with control and ease!